DoSomething/chompy/docs/imports/rock-the-vote.md

   - If user opts-in to SMS messaging from DS, user is subscribed to the `voting` SMS topic with status `active`.

-  - If user opts-out of SMS messaging from DS, user's `sms_status` will be set to `stop` and `sms_subscription_topics` will be set to empty.

-- Voter Registration Status

 - Voter Registration Status

 ### Online Drives